-These financial statements were authorised for issue by the Overseas Bank's Board of Directors (the 'Board') on 28 November 2019.
-The Board has the power to amend the financial statements after they are authorised for issue.
+These financial statements were authorised for issue by the Overseas Bank's Board of Directors (the 'Board') on 24 November 2020.
+The Board has the power to amend and reissue the financial statements.

 The principal accounting policies are set out below and in the relevant notes to the financial statements.
+These accounting policies provide details of the accounting treatments adopted for complex balances and where accounting standards provide policy choices.
 These policies have been consistently applied to all the years presented, unless otherwise stated.